Ant1ne/blog-design/README.md

 # blog-design
-This is my first project in HTML and CSS, which is a basic blog desi
+This is my first project in HTML and CSS, which is a basic blog design